When is the right time to introduce your child to music lessons?

-Here are a few important questions and practical suggestions to help you make the right decisions about your child’s music lessons.
+Here are some questions and practical suggestions to help guide the decision-making about your child’s music lessons.

 When should children start music lessons?